Banking » Compare Banks » 1 Year CD vs No Penalty CD: Compare Rates

 Compare No Penalty vs. 1-Year CD Rates

 One-year CDs typically offer higher rates than no-penalty CDs because they require the investor to commit their funds for a fixed period of time.
-This is a longer commitment than a no-penalty CD, which can be withdrawn at any time without incurring a penalty.

-When an investor commits their funds for a longer period, they are taking on more risk and sacrificing liquidity.
 In return, banks and financial institutions are willing to offer a higher interest rate to compensate for the increased risk and lack of flexibility.

 Financial Institution